Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions-and-sso.md

 If you have requirements for logout of the Signaturgruppen Broker sessions, we have various methods to terminate the end-user session created by the authentication.

 > We often see that integrations logout / terminate the end-user session immediately after authentication.
-This should in general be avoided.
-If this is a strict requirement, please contact Signaturgruppen to discuss this approach and possible better alternatives.
+Consider the use of **prompt=login** or the **max_age** parameter to control session re-use instead of actively logging out.
+When and if you need to terminate the user session with the broker, we recommend the backend API available at **op/api/v1/session/logout**.

 ## ID token session information